daniel-abbott/tech3bsp/README.md

 ```
 You can also pass `-nosRGBlight` on the `-light` compile which should generate linear colorspace lightmaps, which the addon will attempt to respect.
 These should have greater color range, similar to Godot's own lightmapper.

+If you find that your lightgrid precision is abysmal, you can add the entity key `gridsize` to "worldspawn" in your map editor.
+It takes 3 values, the default is `64 64 128` however you can reduce this to something like `32 32 32` or even `16 16 16` for dramatically more precision, though be warned that the larger your map, the longer this will take to calculate (and the larger the resulting lightgrid texture3D's will be!).
+- The default of `64 64 128` was likely intended mainly for human-sized models moving quickly through small arenas, hence the `128` at the end (so each cell is 64 units wide, 64 units deep, and 128 units tall).
+- **ALSO** - make sure your maps are **SEALED!** Not only will unsealed maps not cull away outside geometry properly, it will make your lightgrid results look _really_ dark (to the point of appearing broken).

 ### Known Issues
 - The imported map MUST be at the center of your scene and unrotated for the lightgrid to work.
 May work on this to be more dynamic later.